-It is important to define what is meant by the Midlands, for it soon becomes clear that the area includes the second largest city and conurbation in the UK, along with about half of England's mid-sized cities and a long list of counties.
+It is important to describe the Midlands & East, for it soon becomes clear that the area includes the second largest city and conurbation in the UK, along with about half of England's mid-sized cities and a long list of counties.
 By doing so, we seek to underline the point that a significant section of the UK is simply not being served or represented by the broadcasters.

 The second largest city in the UK lies at the geographic heart of England: Birmingham.
-The city has an immediate population of 1.1 million people.
-The West Midlands County that surrounds the city is home to over 2.78 million people and if we widen the radius slightly, then 3.64 million people live within approximately 20 miles of the city centre (see diagram below).
+The city has an immediate population of nearly 1.2 million people.
+The West Midlands County that immediately surrounds the city is home to over 2.93 million people and if we widen the radius again, then 3.8 million people live within approximately 20 miles of the city centre (see diagram below).
 This is the most highly populated urban area outside the capital.

 Other important towns and cities in the Midlands - with populations over 250,000 - include Coventry, Derby, Dudley, Leicester, Nottingham, Stoke-on-Trent, Walsall and Wolverhampton.

-Large towns - with populations upwards of 200,000 or more - include Northampton, Solihull and Telford.
+Large towns - with populations upwards of 200,000 or more - include Colchester, Luton, Northampton, Peterborough, Solihull and Telford.

-Large towns - with populations upwards of 100,000 or more - include Bromsgrove, Chesterfield, Hereford, Hinckley, Lichfield, Mansfield, Newark, Newcastle-under-Lyme, Nuneaton, Rugby, Shrewsbury, Stafford, Stratford-on-Avon, Telford, Warwick, and Worcester
+Large towns - with populations upwards of 100,000 or more - include Bedford, Bromsgrove, Chesterfield, Hereford, Hinckley, Ipswich, Lichfield, Mansfield, Newark, Newcastle-under-Lyme, Norwich, Nuneaton, Rugby, Shrewsbury, Stafford, Stratford-on-Avon, Telford, Warwick, and Worcester

 The broadcasting areas

-From a broadcasting perspective, the West Midlands region generally covers the following English counties: Herefordshire, Shropshire, Staffordshire, The West Midlands county area (i.e. Birmingham, the Black Country boroughs and Coventry), Warwickshire and Worcestershire and most of Gloucestershire and the north and west of Oxfordshire.
+From a broadcasting perspective, the West Midlands region generally covers the following English counties: Herefordshire, Shropshire, Staffordshire, The West Midlands county area (i.e. Birmingham & Solihull, the Black Country boroughs and Coventry), Warwickshire and Worcestershire and most of Gloucestershire and the north and west of Oxfordshire.

-Likewise, the East Midlands region generally covers Derbyshire, Leicestershire, Nottinghamshire, most of Northamptonshire and parts of Lincolnshire and north west Cambridgeshire.
+Likewise, the East Midlands region generally covers Derbyshire, Leicestershire, Nottinghamshire, most of Northamptonshire, Rutland and parts of Lincolnshire and north west Cambridgeshire.